daliakopoulos/eobsR/README.md

 This package provides simple access to the EOBS data using OPeNDAP.
 Spatio-temporal subsetting allows for simple national analysis.

 ##Installation
-You can install this package from github using devtools: devtools::install_github('MartinRoth/eobsR')
+You can install this package from github using:

+devtools::install_github('MartinRoth/eobsR')

 ##Citation and acknowledgements